programminghistorian/ph-submissions/en/drafts/originals/visualizing-historic-maps-iiif-allmaps.md

 - Join sheets from an atlas or map set into a larger composite
 - Derive geospatial data for further analysis

 {% include figure.html filename="en-or-visualizing-historic-maps-iiif-allmaps-02.png" alt="Historic map image aligned over a modern GIS basemap." caption="Figure 2.
-The georeferencing process places a digital image into a GIS." %}
+The georeferencing process places a digital image into a GIS.
+Source: Silvana E. Piovan, “Historical Maps in GIS,” GIS&T Body of Knowledge." %}

 Traditional georeferencing solutions are built into geographic information systems (GIS) like QGIS or ArcGIS.
 Although GIS-based georeferencing tools can still be useful for some workflows, they do